jasonlin316/ARGO/README.md

 ```
 - Available choices [ogbn-products, ogbn-papers100M]

 The program will ask if you want to download the dataset; please enter "y" for the program to proceed.
 You may terminate the program after the dataset is downloaded.
+This extra step is not required for other datasets (e.g., reddit) because they will download automatically.

 ## 2. Running the example GNN program
 ### Usage